 Alibaug beach has an energetic vibe.
 Kolaba Fort draws plenty of sightseers, along with food vendors to cater for everyone.
 Venture a little further south and you'll discover the less frequented Akshi, Nagaon, and Kihim beaches.
 Secluded Akshi is the most uncrowded and laid back beach of the three.
 It's popular with nature lovers and birdwatchers.
 Kihim beach is perfect for those in search of solitude underneath plentiful coconut trees.
 Volleyball nets are available on Nagaon beach, for those who are feeling energetic.
 The beach also offers boat access to Khanderi and Undheri forts.

 comes fully equipped with a health spa, perfect for pampering.
 Rooms cost around $260 for a double, plus tax.
 If you're looking for a reasonably priced place right on the beach, you can't go past Sanman Beach Resort.

 It's on quieter Varsoli beach, around 10 minutes from the city center.
 The Goan food there is superb.
 Rates are around 3,000 rupees a night for a hut.
-Tropicana Resort
+Mango Farm House & Spa

 , with double rooms starting from $30.
 It's close to Kihim Beach.
-For something different, try the luxury tents at Ivory Resort
+If you're after a boutique private villa close to Mandawa Jetty, Ccaza Ccomodore

 near Nagaon Beach, ideal for groups or families.
 There's also Ghanvatkar Bungalow